alioh/IHI-QI104/_posts/2020-04-09-L3 Histograms, Pareto Charts, and Scatter Plots.md

 Histograms are special type of bar chart.
 Just like run charts, histograms help us see the variation in continuous data.
 #### Example:
-Lets say we have records of ER visits, when they registered and when they were called to see the doctor.
+Lets say we have records of ER visits, when they registered and when they were called to see the doctor, the result is the waiting time for the patients, we want to see how long they waited before they left the ER.
 The final sum of minutes can be shown in the following table:

 |Minutes (Time called - Time registered)|Number of patients|
 |:--:|:--:|